Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Experiment

 \subsection{Validating LLM-as-a-Judge}

 To validate the accuracy of GPT-4o as an evaluator, we sample 100 question–answer pairs for each language, and two authors independently verify the results.
-As a result, GPT-4o has accurately evaluated in {97.85\%} of the responses in English and {86.2\%} in Korean, with an inter-annotator agreement of 96\% (Cohen’s $\kappa$ = 0.58) between the two authors.
+This verification process shows that GPT-4o correctly evaluates {97.85\%} of the responses in English and {86.2\%} in Korean, with its judgments matching those of two authors on 96\% of the data points (Cohen’s $\kappa$ = 0.58).